charlyecastro/pinwheel-challenge/README.md

 **Unable to find form:**

 ```
 Could not find information for 'W-2'
 ```

 **Unable to find form for specific year:**

 ```
-    Could not find 'form W-2G' for the year 1980
+Could not find 'W-2' for the year 1980
 ```